 We can now annotate a test class or a test method with our new annotation and Spring Security's WithSecurityContextTestExecutionListener will ensure that our SecurityContext is populated appropriately.

-When creating your own WithSecurityContextFactory implementations, it is nice to know that they can be annotated with standard Spring annotations.
-For example, the WithUserDetailsSecurityContextFactory uses the @Autowired annotation to acquire the UserDetailsService:
+When creating your own WithSecurityContextFactory implementations, it is nice to know that they be annotated with standard Spring annotations. example, WithUserDetailsSecurityContextFactory acquire uses the @Autowired annotation the UserDetailsService: